tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 - Delivers 50A for 4h
 According to this chart

-Battery capacity is determined discharging the battery at a constant current, for a fixed time ,
+Battery capacity is determined discharging the battery at a constant current, for a fixed time, until allowed minimum voltage is reached

 # Additional Content
 ---